lluppesms/pipelines-dotnet-core/Labs/Module4-Lab-06.md

 ## Lab 6 - Create a Pull Request Pipeline

 In this lab, we will create the pipeline that can be used whenever a Pull Request is created.
-This pipeline will be used to build and and scan the code.
+This pipeline will be used to build and scan the code.

 ---